Graph theory

 This code generates the figure below.

-using Karnak, Luxor, Graphs, NetworkLayout, Colors
+using Karnak, Graphs, NetworkLayout, Colors

 d = @drawsvg begin